sepesi/skills-github-pages/_posts/2025-11-03-Improving-Healthcare-Science.md

 date: 2025-11-03
 ---
 # 1. Introduction
-[Richard Feynman](https://en.wikipedia.org/wiki/Richard_Feynman) received the Nobel Prize in Physics in 1965 for his contributions to the development of quantum electrodynamics.
+In 1965, [Richard Feynman](https://en.wikipedia.org/wiki/Richard_Feynman) received the Nobel Prize in Physics for his contributions to the development of quantum electrodynamics.
 In 1974, he gave a Caltech [commencement address](https://faculty.sites.iastate.edu/tesfatsi/archive/tesfatsi/CargoCultScience.RichardFeynman1974.pdf) in which he told a story about a society that wanted the benefits of scientific progress, and did what it imagined were the necessary steps to get that progress, but progress never happened because they lacked “scientific integrity.”
 In his commencement address Feynman explains,

 > It's a kind of scientific integrity, a principle of scientific thought that corresponds to a kind of utter honesty--a kind of